Toguz korgool: Board

 The game is played on a board with two rows of nine holes.
-There are two "kazna" between these rows, which are used to collect captured stones of each user, separately.
-At the beginning there are nine stones in each hole, except the kazna, which are empty, so players need a total of 162 stones.
+There are two "kazans" ("cauldron" in Kyrgyz) between these rows, which are used to collect captured stones of each user, separately.
+At the beginning there are nine stones in each hole, except the kazans, which are empty, so players need a total of 162 stones.

 Game start

 The board sides are labeled as black and white.
 The player sitting on the white side starts the game.

 Game play

 Players move alternately.
 A move consists of taking stones from a hole and distributing them to other holes.
 On his/her turn, a player takes all the stones of one of his holes, which is not a tuz (see below), and distributes them anticlockwise, one by one, into the following holes.
 The first stone must be dropped into the hole which was just emptied.
 However, if the move began from a hole which contained only one stone, this stone is put into the next hole.

-If the last stone falls into a hole on the opponent's side, and this hole then contains an even number of stones, these stones are captured and stored in the player's kazna.
+If the last stone falls into a hole on the opponent's side, and this hole then contains an even number of stones, these stones are captured and stored in the player's kazan.
 If the last stone falls into a hole of the opponent, which then has three stones, the hole is marked as a "tuz" ("salt" in Kyrgyz).

 There are a few restrictions on creating a tuz: